TABLES view

 Example 1:

 The following example retrieves table metadata for all of the tables in the dataset named mydataset.
-The query selects all of the columns from the INFORMATION_SCHEMA.TABLES view except for is_typed, which is reserved for future use.
 The metadata that's returned is for all types of tables in mydataset in your default project.

 mydataset contains the following tables: